DhruvSadhu/WebsiteProject/content/posts/_index.md

 # Institutional
 **North Carolina State University** (January 2021 - Present)

-- Pursuing a bachelor of science in Computer Science, with a minor in genetics and supplementary classes on nanotechnology.
+- Pursuing a bachelor of science in computer science, with a minor in genetics and supplementary exposure on nanotechnology.

 **University of North Carolina at Charlotte** (August 2019- December 2020)